Vets-Who-Code/Tutorials/WELCOME.md

 ### Introduction

 The purpose of the introduction is to motivate the reader, set expectations, and summarize what the reader will do in the article.
-Ranges from one to three paragraphs long.
+Introduction length ranges from one to three paragraphs long.
 If you're having writer's block, answer these questions:

 __What is the tutorial about?__
 </br>